 The substance of the contractual relationship between you and your employer or client is crucial in the determination of your status as either an independent contractor or an employee.
-Your employer or client, being a party to the contract, is in the best position to determine whether or not you are an independent contractor and whether or not you are subject to control or supervision or in receipt of regular remuneration payments.
+Your employer or client, being a party to the contract, is in the best position to determine whether or not you are an independent contractor and whether or not you are subject to control or supervision.
 It is for this reason that the responsibility to determine your status is on your employer or client.

 You are, therefore, requested to approach your employer or client for a decision in this regard.
-It should, however, be noted that your employer or client will be held liable for the employees' tax should an investigation reveal that he/she/it made an incorrect decision.
+Note, however, that your employer or client will be held liable for the employees' tax should an investigation reveal that he/she/it made an incorrect decision.
 The employer will then have the right to recover the employees' tax from you.